Scott-S-Hannah/personal-website/content/authors/admin/_index.md

 - Visitors
 ---

-Scott Hannah is a final year PhD researcher at Ulster University.
-His research interests include exercise and bone metabolism, environmental physiology and statistics.
-He is currently investigating how different exercise intensities and environmental stressors influence bone metabolism.
+Hello and welcome to my website.
+My name is Scott Hannah and I am a final year PhD researcher at Ulster University.
+My research interests include exercise and bone metabolism, environmental physiology and statistics.
+I am currently investigating how exercise influences calcium and bone metabolism.
+I am experienced in teaching and researching physiology and exercise physiology and have worked in a variety of higher education roles, ranging from Lecturer of Physiology to Dance Science Technician.
+My passion for science communication, research methodologies, statistics and data science has led me to creating this website to communicate my research and other tidbits.